Npelletier91/BlazorPortfolioApp/README.md

 Welcome to my Blazor web app portfolio!
 This project showcases my skills in developing dynamic web applications using Blazor.
 It includes two main features: a Flash Card application and a Daily Recipe app.
 Below, you'll find detailed descriptions of each page along with their unique functionalities.

+## Technologies Used
+- Blazor (a framework part of .NET that allows developers to build interactive and reusable web UIs using C# instead of JavaScript)
+- Spoonacular API
+- C#
+- HTML/CSS
+- JavaScript (for supplemental front-end functionality)
+- Visual Studio

 ## Flash Card Application

 The goal for this application was to gain hands-on experience in building an app that not only includes features like creating, managing, and studying flashcards, but also serves as a personal tool to prepare for technical interviews.